MICHAEL CARUSO - BIOGRAPHY from Wikipedia

 In Episode 7 of the 2011 Season of Single Ladies on VH1, Lori Michael's performed the Michael Caruso & Tamara Champlin's haunting ballad, "Pretty When She Cries", that had previously been featured on her CD "Living My Life Out Loud" released in 2008.

-In 2019 Caruso released a cover of Ray Davies (Kinks) "Sunny Afternoon" available here on his buy the music page.
+In 2019 Caruso released a cover of Ray Davies (Kinks) "Sunny Afternoon" that was featured at the Arpa International Film Festival, and is now available here on his buy the music page.

 In addition to collaborations with influential artists as Lita Ford, Terri Nunn, Vixen, and Michael LeCompt, Caruso has also worked with the legendary Sammy Cahn, Eric Bazilian, Paul Williams, Dave Berg and Tom Keane.
 He continues to compose, perform and explore new ways to connect to our world and to his audience.